?>

 Cleveland Theft Attorney

-In Ohio, theft is a severe crime that includes a variety of illegal actions, such as stealing, extortion, embezzlement, and larceny.
+In Ohio, theft is a severe crime that includes a variety of illegal actions, such as stealing, extortion, fraud, embezzlement, and larceny.
 The penalties can vary depending on the nature of the crime.
 Those facing theft charges should seek the help of a Cleveland theft lawyer to help them fight their charges and defend their rights.

 Cleveland Theft Lawyer